zowe/docs-site/docs/user-guide/mvd-configuration.md

 The Zowe Application Framework log files contain processing messages and statistics.
 The log files are generated in the following default locations:

-- Zowe Proxy Server: `zlux-app-server/log/nodeServer-yyyy-mm-dd-hh-mm.log`
+- Zowe Application Server: `zlux-app-server/log/nodeServer-yyyy-mm-dd-hh-mm.log`
 - ZSS: `zlux-app-server/log/zssServer-yyyy-mm-dd-hh-mm.log`

 The logs are timestamped in the format yyyy-mm-dd-hh-mm and older logs are deleted when a new log is created at server startup.